-- If you have more than two and up to five other people with you, then you need a Lyft Plus.’re in a hurry, you can get a Priority Pickup upgrade
+- If you’ have more than two and up to five other people with you, then you need a Lyft Plus.’re in a hurry, you can get a Priority Pickup upgrade

-- If a group is larger than five people, Lyft Premier vehicles offer even more room, but at a higher rate.
+- If a group is larger than four people, Lyft XL vehicles offer even more room, but at a higher rate.

-Fares for Lyft rides change depending on the type of car, demand for rides at the time of pickup, where you are located and where you will be needing to be dropped off.
+Fares for Lyft rides change depending on the type of car, demand for rides at the time of pickup, where you are located and where you will need to be dropped off.

-Here’s a link to a calculator to get an estimate of what your ride will cost you.
+Here’s a link to Lyft’s calculator to get an estimate of what your ride will cost you.

-While it’s customary to tip Lyft drivers, since a senior would use the Lively.com service to set up the ride, there is no need for tipping or carrying cash for the ride.
+While it’s customary to tip Lyft drivers, if a senior used the Lively.com service to set up the ride, there is no need for tipping or carrying cash for the ride.

 Can Seniors Get Free Rides Through Lyft?

 Lyft does not offer free rides, per se, but since a senior wouldn’t use the Lyft app to schedule the ride, it would come across looking like it was free, at least initially.